SumoLogic/sumologic-documentation/docs/manage/collection/set-collector-cpu-usage-target.md

 The CPU Target value can be set in three ways:

 1. Update the **CPU Target** value by editing the collector under **Manage Data \> Collection \> Collection**.
-2. Update the collector configuration via the [Collector Management API](../../APIs/Collector-Management-API/Collector-API-Methods-and-Examples.md "About the Collector Management API").
+2. Update the collector configuration via the [Collector Management API] (../../APIs/Collector-Management-API/Collector-API-Methods-and-Examples.md).
-3. Either supply the **targetCPU** parameter to the [user.properties](../../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/06user.properties.md "user.properties") file or **-VtargetCPU** [command line argument](../../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/06Parameters-for-the-Command-Line-Installer.md "Parameters for the Command Line Installer") during the initial installation and registration of the collector.
+3. Either supply the **targetCPU** parameter to the [user.properties] (../../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/06user.properties.md) file or **-VtargetCPU** [command line argument] (../../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/06Parameters-for-the-Command-Line-Installer.md) during the initial installation and registration of the collector.

 ## How do you know targeting is applied?